Snuffules/terraform-gke-serverless-image-analysis/README.md

 ### MongoDB URI
 #### Working URI format:
+Current code represents automaticaly fetching LoadBalancer IP address(and use it )

 #### `<mongodb://mongouser:mongopassword@<mongodb.svc.cluster.local>:27017/<test>?authSource=admin&authMechanism=SCRAM-SHA-256>`

 - Replace `<mongouser:mongopassword>` if you want to use your own, but you have to change it in the code as well: `<modules/mongodb
 /mongo_secret.tf>`